stashed/docs/docs/guides/latest/backends/local.md

 repository/local-repo-with-nfs created
 ```

+>For NFS backend, Stash may have to run the network volume accessor deployments in privileged mode to provide Snapshot listing facility.
+In this case, please configure network volume accessors by following the instruction [here](/docs/setup/install.md#configuring-network-volume-accessor).

 ##### GCE PersitentDisk as Backend

 Below, the YAML of a sample `Repository` crd that uses a [gcePersistentDisk](https://kubernetes.io/docs/concepts/storage/volumes/#gcepersistentdisk) as a backend.